This Gluten-Free Vegan Lemon Blueberry Cake is so easy to make, super fruity, and is topped off with a delicious and healthy cream cheese frosting.

 Place the coconut oil in a large bowl and melt over a saucepan of boiling water or in the microwave (skip this step if using any other oil)

-Once out the oven, leave to cool completely before applying the frosting
+Once out the oven, leave to cool completely on a wire rack before applying the frosting

 Best when fresh but keeps covered in the fridge for up to a few days